kheller18/data-structures-algorithms/questions/AWS.md

 ---

 164. What Is Amazon Virtual Private Cloud (VPC) and Why Is It Used?
-     + `Virtual Private Cloud (VPC)`: is the best way of connecting to your cloud resources from your own data center.
+     + `Virtual Private Cloud (VPC)`: the best way of connecting to your cloud resources from your own data center.
 Once you connect your datacenter to the VPC in which your instances are present, each instance is assigned a private IP address that can be accessed from your data center.
 That way, you can access your public cloud resources as if they were on your own private network.

 165. VPC is not resolving the server through DNS.
 What might be the issue, and how can you fix it?
      + To fix this problem, you need to enable the DNS hostname resolution, so that the problem resolves itself.